trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 ## Creating the accounts

-In this section, you use the Octez client to create these two accounts and set them up for baking.
+In this section, you use the Octez client to create these accounts and set them up for baking.

 1. Create or import an account in the Octez client to be the baker account (sometimes called the "manager" account).
 The simplest way to get an account is to use the Octez client to randomly generate an account.